The physical origin of positive metallicity radial gradients in high-redshift galaxies: insights from the FIRE-2 cosmological hydrodynamic simulations: Methodology

 FIRE-2 features an explicit model for the turbulent diffusion of gas-phase metals \citep{Su2017, Escala2018, Hopkins2018}, which addresses the sub-grid scale mixing processes critical for the chemical evolution of galaxies.
-This mechanism facilitates chemical exchange between particles, enabling a more realistic representation of metal mixing and distribution within the ISM. \cite{Bellardini2021} showed that varying the diffusion coefficient for metal mixing affects the azimuthal variations in gas metallicity in these galaxies, but it does not significantly affect the vertical or radial gradients.
+This mechanism facilitates chemical exchange between particles, enabling a more realistic representation of metal mixing and distribution within the ISM.
+In \cite{Bellardini2021}, a comparison was made with the version with no subgrid metal diffusion and one with a re-simulation increasing the diffusion coefficient by 10 times.
+The results indicate that while the diffusion coefficient for metal mixing influences the azimuthal distribution, it has only a small effect on the vertical and radial gradients, which is not sufficient to alter the interpretations in this paper.